SeanShubin/documentation/videos/character/character.md

 ### ISO-8859-1
 Character encoding with support for languages used in the Americas, Western Europe, Oceania, and much of Africa.
-Noteworthy because it is the default encoding of HTTP content.
+It is noteworthy because it is the default encoding of HTTP content.

 ### Serif
 A small line attached to the ends of glyphs